1922 Michigan Wolverines football team: Week 7: at Minnesota

 Michigan finished its season on the road against Minnesota.
 The Wolverines won, 16–7, securing a tie with undefeated Iowa for the Big Ten championship.
-The 1922 Minnesota team was led by Earl Martineau, who was a first-team halfback on the New York Tribunes 1922 College Football All-America Team (and who later served as an assistant coach at Michigan from 1938–1945).
+The 1922 Minnesota team was led by Earl Martineau, who was a first-team halfback on the New York Tribunes 1922 College Football All-America Team (and who later served as an assistant coach at Michigan from 1938 to 1945).

 In the first quarter, Minnesota recovered a fumble at Michigan's eight-yard line, and Otis McCreary ran for a touchdown.
 Ray Eklund drop-kicked for the extra point, and Minnesota led, 7–0.
 In the second quarter, Martineau punted from his own endzone, and the ball rolled out of bounds at the Minnesota 17-yard line.
 Michigan drove to the one-yard line on runs by Harry Kipke and Franklin Cappon.
 Kipke ran it in on a sweep around Minnesota's left end for the touchdown.
 Paul Goebel's place-kick for the extra point was low, and Minnesota's lead was narrowed to 7–6.
 Late in the second quarter, Irwin Uteritz returned a punt 20 yards to Michigan's 46-yard line.
 The Wolverines then drove 54 yards, mostly on a 44-yard run by Cappon.
 At the end of the drive, Cappon dove into the endzone from the one-foot line, and Jack Blott converted the extra point from a place-kick.
 Michigan led 13–7 at halftime.

 In the second half, Michigan held Minnesota scoreless and intercepted five of Martineau's passes (three by Kipke and two by Jackson Keefer).
 Michigan's final points were scored after a pass from Uteritz to Bernard Kirk took the ball to Minnesota's 17-yard line.
 The drive was halted, and Blott kicked a field goal from the 20-yard line.